-Elisha Jarvis Family Elisha Jarvis, son of James Jarvis and Sarah Kelly, was born in Montgomery County, Maryland in 1757.
-Elisha enlisted and served during the American Revolution.
-After moving from Maryland to Rowan County, NC in 1781 he married Drucilla Smith in 1786 and by 1790 had three children, one boy and two girls.
+Elisha Jarvis, son of James Jarvis and Sarah Kelly, was born in Montgomery County, Maryland December 15, 1757.
+Elisha enlisted and served during the American Revolution in the Maryland Militia.
+During his first tour of duty he was a substitute for Joseph West, serving 3 months, being discharged in Maryland about April, 1776.
+About August 1, 1776 Elisha was drafted to serve again, this time in a Maryland regiment.
+Elisha moved from Maryland to Rowan County, NC in 1781 and remained there until 1790 when he moved to Wilkes Co., GA.
+Later he moved to Clark County, Georgia and remained there until 1827 when he moved to Pickens SC.
+He married Drucilla Smith May 6, 1784 in Rowan Co and by 1790 they had three children, one boy and two girls.
 Drucilla was the daughter of Nathan and Rebecca Smith of Montgomery Co., MD

 In 1827 the State of Georgia had a Land Lottery.
 Elisha's name was apparently drawn as he is listed as winning property on March 6th/7th, 1827 and again on May 21st of the same year.
 He is listed as "Senior" and Revolutionary Soldier.
 The first drawing was in Troup County and the second was in Carroll County.